About The Global Scholars Program

 FSU Global Scholars partners with the non-profit organization Omprakash, which helps facilitate the internship connection process and also provides valuable mentorship, training, and networking support.
-Students are encouraged to arrange their internships for the summer semester (for a minimum of two months), but there is a possibility to arrange internships for spring and fall semesters instead.
+Students will arrange their internships for the summer semester (for a minimum of two months).
+For summer 2019, students may choose from 150+ internship placements at a wide range of community organizations located in Asia, Africa and Latin America.
+It is possible for more than one student to go to the same organization.